grimmelm/nft/nftlaw.md

 At first glance, this looks more complicated, because now the creator must deal directly with every NFT owner, rather than just with the first owner.
-But it has a subjstantial advantage, which is that copyright licenses don't need to be signed the way that copyright transfers do.
+But it has a substantial advantage, which is that copyright licenses don't need to be signed the way that copyright transfers do.
 (Indeed, they don't even need to be [in writing](https://scholar.google.com/scholar_case?case=9695307318571874997), although for any economically serious transactions, writing down the terms is